-UP on high alert, internet suspended in 8 districts ahead of Friday prayers
+UP on high alert, internet suspended ahead of Friday prayers

 Lucknow, Dec 26: Uttar Pradesh on high alert and internet service has been suspended in eight districts until tomorrow evening over concerns of further protests against the Citizenship Amendment Act erupting after the Friday prayers.